Durian is a unique tropical fruit.

-Summary: Durian contains compounds that may prevent alcohol from being fully metabolized, causing symptoms such as nausea and vomiting.
+SUMMARY Durian contains compounds that may prevent alcohol from being fully metabolized, causing symptoms like nausea and vomiting.

-Essentially, you need to cut the shell with a knife and then pry it open with your hands.
-Then, gently remove the sections of durian flesh.
+You need to cut the shell with a knife and pry it open with your hands before gently removing the durian flesh.

-You can then eat it fresh on its own, paired with sticky rice or in a recipe.
-You can find many recipes on this page.
+You can then eat it fresh on its own, paired with sticky rice, or as an ingredient in various dishes.

-The flesh is also sold frozen, which slightly changes the texture, making it looser and more stringy.
+The flesh is also sold frozen, which slightly changes its texture, making it looser and more stringy.

-You can also find durian in prepared foods, such as candy.
-Yet while that might give you a sample of durian's flavor, it won't give you the health benefits.
+Durian is also used in prepared foods, such as candy.
+Yet, while this may give you a sample of its flavor, it won't provide you with the health benefits.

 Opinions are mixed about durian's smell.
-Some people love it, others hate it.
+Some people love it, while others hate it.

-The smell is very strong and has been described as a combination of roasted and rotting onion, sulfur, sewage, fruit and honey.
+The smell is very strong and has been described as a combination of sulfur, sewage, fruit, honey, and roasted and rotting onions.

-A study analyzed the aromatic compounds in durian and found 44 active compounds, including ones that contribute to scents of skunk, caramel, rotten egg, fruit and soup seasoning (
+A study on the aromatic compounds in durian found 44 active compounds, including some that contribute to scents of skunk, caramel, rotten egg, fruit, and soup seasoning (

-So potent is the fruit's smell that it's forbidden from many hotel rooms and public transport systems in Southeast Asia.
+The fruit's smell is so potent that it's banned in many hotels and public transport systems in Southeast Asia.

 Your impression of the fruit depends on whether you smell the sweet-smelling or stinky compounds more strongly.

-Summary: Durian contains aromatic compounds that give it a strong smell.
-Some people enjoy the smell, others hate it.
+SUMMARY Durian contains aromatic compounds that give it a strong smell.
+Some people enjoy the smell, while others hate it.